dhasuda/Bazel-and-K8s/Bazel+K8s_tutorial.md

 Bazel simplified the interface for building the entire application.
 With that, we get closer to having a fully automized deploy system.
-One that gives us more confidence and gives us a better test hability to prevent errors in production.
+One that gives us more confidence and gives us a better test ability to prevent errors in production.